 Making cauliflower pizza bites is so crazy simple, perfect for any busy, health conscious individual (especially busy moms)!

-All you really need to make these no crust pizza bites is a muffin pan, a clean kitchen towel and a food processor or mixer of some sort.
+All you really need to make these keto pizza chips bites is a muffin pan, a clean kitchen towel and a food processor or mixer of some sort.
 Even a Nutribullet will work.
 Oh, and a knife for chopping if you are topping with veggies.

 Storing these cauliflower pizza bites is as simple as tossing them in a Ziploc baggie or any other airtight container and putting them in the fridge.
 Viola!
 Pizza on-demand.